-Local Member of Parliament Rt Hon Priti Patel
+Local Member of Parliament Rt Hon Priti Patel MP

-10.3 Has written in on behalf of her constituent, Mr warner's concern about the scale of the development and its impact, as well as additional traffic and pollution on Old London Road.
+10.3 Has written in on behalf of her constituent and the parish council, setting out concerns about the scale of the development and its impact, as well as additional traffic and pollution on Old London Road.
+Ms Patel considers the road to be inadequate to serve the development and that the application is premature until the planned improvements to the A12 have been delivered.